Becoming a Veterinarian

-After high school, Dr. Rachel attended the University of Guelph, in Ontario, Canada, and graduated in 2001 with a Bachelor of Science in Biomedical Science.
+Dr. Rachel attended the University of Guelph, in Ontario, Canada, and graduated in 2001 with a Bachelor of Science in Biomedical Science.
 She then attended the Ontario Veterinary College, the oldest veterinary school in Canada, and graduated in 2005 with a Doctor of Veterinary Medicine (DVM).
-During her clinical behavior medicine rotation she realized that veterinary medicine went beyond treating animals for physical illness.
-She witnessed firsthand how stress could impact or exacerbate medical conditions, and came to understand that addressing the animal’s behavior was just as important as treating its physical health.
+During her clinical behavior medicine rotation with Dr. Gary Landsberg, she realized that veterinary medicine went beyond treating animals for physical illness.
+She witnessed the impact of stress on medical conditions, and came to understand that addressing the animal’s behavior was just as important as treating its physical health.

-In 2005, after graduating from veterinary school, Dr. Rachel moved to the United States to attend a veterinary internship at the Animal Specialty Group, Inc., a top-rated multidisciplinary veterinary hospital, in the Los Angeles area.
-After her internship, she completed a rigorous, three-year residency in clinical animal behavior at the UC Davis School of Veterinary Medicine in Davis, California—the nation's largest veterinary behavior program.
-There, Dr. Rachel treated animals with problems like aggression, separation anxiety, house soiling, urine marking, fears and phobias, and various species-specific problems.
-She also conducted research investigating the relationship between cribbing, temperament, and colic in horses, which was published in the Equine Veterinary Journal in 2010.
+In 2005, after graduating from veterinary school, Dr. Rachel moved to Los Angeles to study as a veterinary intern at the Animal Specialty Group, Inc., a top-rated multidisciplinary veterinary hospital.
+After her internship, she was accepted into a rigorous, three-year residency in clinical behavioral medicine at the University of California-Davis School of Veterinary Medicine.
+There, Dr. Rachel diagnosed and treated animals with medical issues while addressing problems like aggression, separation anxiety, house soiling, urine marking, fears and phobias, and various species-specific problems.
+She conducted and authored research investigating the relationship between cribbing, temperament, and colic in horses.
+Her findings were published in the Equine Veterinary Journal in 2010.

-Dr. Rachel completed her specialty residency in 2010 and was then certified by the American College of Veterinary Behaviorists (ACVB), a professional organization of veterinarians who have achieved board-certification in the specialty of Veterinary Behavior.
-As a diplomat or board-certified specialist, she works with individual pet owners, veterinarians, veterinary technicians and staff, trainers, and animal-care facilities to manage behavior problems and improve animal welfare.
+Dr. Rachel completed her veterinary residency in 2010 and was certified by the American College of Veterinary Behaviorists (ACVB), The ACVB is a professional organization of 79 veterinarians world-wide who have achieved board-certification in the specialty area of behavioral medicine.
+As a board-certified veterinary behaviorist. she works with individual pet owners, veterinarians, veterinary technicians and staff, trainers, and animal-care facilities to manage behavior problems and improve animal welfare.
+Dr. Rachel has testified in court and is frequently consulted as a forensic expert in legal cases involving dog bites and other behavior related issues.

-Dr. Rachel is past Chair of the Credentials Committee for the American College of Veterinary Behaviorists (ACVB) and is a member of the American Veterinary Society of Animal Behavior (AVSAB) Speaker’s Bureau.
-She is a certified member and speaker for the International Association of Animal Behavior Consultants (IAABC).
-As well, she is recognized as a national lecturer for veterinary conferences and other events.
+Dr. Rachel is past Chair of the Credentials Committee for the American College of Veterinary Behaviorists (ACVB) and is a member of the American Veterinary Society of Animal Behavior (AVSAB).
+She is a Certified Animal Behavior Consultant (CABC) through the International Association of Animal Behavior Consultants (IAABC).
+She has completed the Fear FreeSM Certification Program and is a Level III Fear Free Certified professional.
+Dr. Rachel lectures nationally at veterinary conferences and other events.

 Dr. Rachel currently practices clinical behavioral medicine in the greater Los Angeles area.